IOZach/Zachariah-Queue-Simulator/README.md

 # Queue-Simulator
-> I have within 2 days of hard working well developed, structured and documented this app to be 100% free bugs.
+> 2 days of hard working a well developed, structured and documented app to be 100% free of bugs.
 > GUI Queue simulation &amp; analytical modelling of a multi-server using markovian queuing theory,
 > the application let you conduct markovian queuing theory on graphical user interface and field entry bases,
 > where simulation customers is visualised as graphics of baskets and servers as checkouts.